How to Handle a Coworker’s Drug or Alcohol Addiction

 The costs of addiction treatment can vary depending upon the level of care and particular program.
 If your company offers health insurance, advise the employee that their plan may cover some or all of their care.

 Insurance plans vary in how much a member must pay out-of-pocket.
 In some cases, there may be a deductible, coinsurance, or copay.
 A deductible is the amount a member must pay before insurance covers costs.
 Once a member reaches his or her deductible, he or she may be responsible for a percentage of the costs, called a coinsurance.
 Some plans require that a member pay a copay, which is a set fee that is paid up-front.
-If you’re unsure of whether your insurance policy covers treatment, Laguna Treatment Hospital offers a free and quick way to verify your insurance benefits.
+If you’re unsure of whether your insurance policy covers treatment, enter your information in our free insurance verification tool to learn what your plan covers.

 Taking action to address an employee’s addiction is important because substance abuse in the workplace could lead to:8